U.S. SEC expected to lift small investor crowdfunding ban

-NEW YORK, Oct 27 (Reuters) - U.S. regulators are expected on Friday to adopt a rule that will open crowdfunding to all Americans by lifting a ban that allowed only the wealthy to invest in small business projects funded over the Internet.
+NEW YORK (Reuters) - U.S. regulators are expected on Friday to adopt a rule that will open crowdfunding to all Americans by lifting a ban that allowed only the wealthy to invest in small business projects funded over the Internet.

 The adoption of Title III of the Jumpstart Our Business Startups Act is expected to boost the volume of deals and capital raised by companies through crowdfunding, especially in real estate ventures.